taimoon/My-First-Git/README.md

 # C-Data-Structure
+## Preface
-It is a practice for Data Structure and Algorithm using C
+It is a practice for Data Structure and Algorithm(abbr.
+DSA) using C. It is also a practice to use git.